whatisjery/react-firebase-auth-boilerplate-w-context/README.md

 ## Firebase authentication boilerplate with hooks!

-Quick settup for getting started with firebase authentication whithin a react application using the context API as an alternative to redux.
+Quick setup for getting started with firebase auth within a react application using the context API as an alternative to redux.

 [Live example 👀](https://pensive-villani-57d695.netlify.com/#/signup).
 ![Thumbnail](1_preview.png)